Michigan Library Love: Libraries to Visit This Summer

 T.A.
 Cutler Memorial Library

 The T.A.
-Cutler Memorial Library in St. Louis, MI has almost a full block of library grounds which includes a custom-built gazebo that was modeled after a historic well-house from when St. Louis was a destination location for magnetic mineral springs and their healing properties.
+Cutler Memorial Library in St. Louis, MI, spans almost a full city block and includes a custom-built gazebo modeled after a historic well-house from when St. Louis was a destination for magnetic mineral springs and their healing properties.

 Northern Michigan